darius-daniel/alx-low_level_programming/0x12-singly_linked_lists/README.md

 4-free_list.c - the memory occupied by a linked list_t list.

 100-first.c - prints out a string before main is executed.

+101-hello_holberton.asm - prints "Hello, Holberton" followed by a new line